University of Missouri-Kansas City

 CJC 488 Mentoring Juvenile Justice System-Involved Youth Credits: 3

 Individual research and study in the student's field of interest as approved and directed by major professors.
 The work involves examination and reporting of selected problems affecting the various agencies of our legal system.
-Only two of the 490 sequence courses can be applied to the major.
+Only two of the 490 sequence courses and up to 3 credit hours can be applied to the major.
 A. Law Enforcement B. Court Operations and Administration C. Corrections D. Legal Theory and Philosophy E. Criminological Theory F. Sociology of Law.

 CJC 491 Internship In Criminal Justice Credits: 3-6

 Intern experience under faculty supervision in local, state, federal or private agencies working with justice system involved offenders.

 Prerequisites: Junior or Senior CJC student.

 CJC 492 Topics In Criminal Justice Credit: 1